 R/GA is one of the world’s most successful creative agencies when it comes to applying new technology.
 In fact, leveraging new technology is a core part of their skill set.

 “We pair our technologists with design thinkers to ensure that whatever technology we’re working with – from deep and integrated to experimental and innovative – it works equally well for businesses, and for people.” —R/GA

 When Sonder Studio was asked to run a workshop at R/GA’s Global AI Summit on strategy and opportunity in the age of AI, our challenge was to be more creative than the creatives.
 Our solution needed to include a fast-track educational aspect so that creatives could imagine what’s possible with AI.

 We also drew on an important conclusion from creativity theory: constraints boost creativity.

 We decided to combine two of our most successful practical approaches: using Microsoft’s Inclusive Design techniques to boost creativity and diversity of ideas with our own Sonder Studio Opportunity Sprint where participants learn about AI capability through inspirational examples from a variety of industries and use cases.

 In the workshop, R/GA creatives who had not worked before with advanced AI used our Opportunity Sprint inspirations to explore what’s possible with emotional AI—what we call “Feel”—to design new engagement models for clients.
-Participants sketched out ways for AI to detect and respond accurately to human emotions and help a brand build a stronger emotional connections.
-They also explored real-world, state of the art “Move” applications—robotics, autonomous mobility and haptics so they could understand the progress of artificially intelligent agents that act in the physical world.
+Participants sketched out ways for AI to detect and respond accurately to human emotions and help a brand build stronger emotional connections.
+They also explored real-world, state-of-the-art “Move” applications—robotics, autonomous mobility, and haptics so they could understand the progress of artificially intelligent agents that act in the physical world.